shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-SettingLocalEnvironment.md

 ...
 ```

-You use it when preparing your app for release.
-This prepares the Shoutem app for the building process regular React Native apps go through when preparing for release.
+This sets the `isRelease` flag in the configuration file, which makes certain extensions behave differently.
+Submitting an app without this to the store leaves the app open to changes made on the Builder, which could potentially crash the app.
+This step is a must when building your release app.

 ## Best Practises

-So, you've passed **My First Extension** and **Setting up your Local Environment** which means that you're ready for some serious development.
+So, you've passed **Setting up your Local Environment** which means that you're ready for some serious development.
 But, before you start, read about the [best practises]({{ site.url }}/docs/extensions/reference/overview) when doing that.